July 6th, 2024General

 1. The RICE Method

-Our surgeons talk about the RICE method often.
+Our Nashville orthopedic surgeons talk about the RICE method often.
 Resting, icing, compressing, and elevating is the first step with almost all injuries.
 After surgery, it will be important to rest, ice, and elevate the hand to help reduce pain and inflammation.

 Resting is the most obvious answer after surgery.
 Make sure to give your hand time to heal before putting further stress on the surgical site.
 Go by whatever rest period is instructed by your hand surgeon and physical therapist.